Chicago Bridge & Iron Company erected a spherical pressure vessel in 1923.

 Since 1923, Chicago Bridge & Iron has fabricated more than 3,500 Hortonspheres for worldwide markets in capacities reaching more than three million gallons.
 The company today says it continues to be the leading spherical storage container builder worldwide.

-Fascinated by geodestic domes and similiar structures, Jeff Buster discovered a vintage Hortonsphere in Poughkeepsie, New York.
+Fascinated by geodesic domes and similar structures, Jeff Buster discovered a vintage Hortonsphere in Poughkeepsie, New York.
 In 2012 he contacted the New York State Office of Parks, Recreation, and Historic Preservation.

 Buster wanted the agency to save Horton’s sphere at at the corner of Dutchess and North Water streets.
 He asked that an effort be made “to preserve this beautiful and unique ‘form following function’ structure, which is in immediate risk of being demolished.”

-Buster posted a photo of the Poughkeepsie Hortonsphere on a website devoted to geodestic domes.
+Buster posted a photo of the Poughkeepsie Hortonsphere on a website devoted to geodesic domes.
 “The jig saw pattern of steel plates assembled into this sphere is unique,” he wrote.

 “The lay-out pattern is repeated four times around the vertical axis of the tank,” Buster added.
 “With the rivets detailing the seams, the sphere is extremely cool and organic feeling.”